melowntech/workshop/reference/server/vtsd/index.rst

 How it works
 ============

 Once running, it behaves similarly as `nginx <https://www.nginx.com/>`__ webserver.
-If you access an URL matching *location* where ``dataset`` is set to ``true`` (which is the default), VTS will try to open underlaying filesystem path as storage (looking for a ``storage.conf`` within a directory), tileset (looking for a ``tileset.conf`` within a directory) or storage view (parsing given path as JSON).
+If you access an URL matching *location* where ``dataset`` is set to ``true`` (which is the default), VTS will try to open underlaying filesystem path as:

+* storage - looking for a ``storage.conf`` within a directory,
+* tileset - looking for a ``tileset.conf`` within a directory,
+* or storage view (parsing given path as JSON).

 VTSD will return :ref:`map configuration <map-configuration>` for the first entity it successfully opens.
 If none of above succeeds, VTSD will return a directory listing of underlaying path if configured to do so.